 After this notice has been given, and three months have passed, the trustee can record their Notice of Trustee’s Sale.
 This sets out the intention to sell the foreclosed property.

 It is still possible for the borrower to cure the default by paying the delinquent amount and any foreclosure costs incurred.
 They can do this up until five business days before the scheduled sale date.

 When this does not occur, the sale will take place by auction on the appointed date.
 The winner of the auction is then transferred the deed to the house via a Trustee’s Deed Upon Sale.

 Help With Non-Judicial Foreclosure from a Sarasota Foreclosure Specialist

 Are you currently in a situation where you’re dealing with non-judicial foreclosure in the Sarasota area, and are in need of assistance?
-If so, the Law Offices of Jason W. Estavillo can help.
+If so, the Estavillo Law Group can help.